Sept 2021 EntryProgramme code: JS3624

 A combination of medical, psychological and social science subjects prepares students to enhance the functional performance of community-dwelling people with disabilities in terms of self-care, leisure and work.
 Students learn how to minimise the effects of disabilities, promote health and improve the quality of life of clients and their families.

 The programme prepares students to deliver client-centred occupational therapy with a commitment to promoting equal opportunities for all members of the community.
-It also prepares them for helping careers in which they will empower clients to manage their disabilities, educate the public about healthy and meaningful living and pass down their knowledge to new generations of therapists.
+It also prepares them for helping careers in which they empower clients to manage their disabilities, educate the public about healthy and meaningful living and pass down their knowledge to new generations of therapists.

 This programme adopts an outcome-based learning approach and integrates academic and clinical education.
 We provide numerous excellent learning resources with up-to-date technology such as Web-based teaching and self-learning packages.